Vertigo Symptoms and Treatment Plans for Adults

 Testing for Vertigo and Balance Problems

 Our Vestibular Audiologist is trained to assess and test your vertigo symptoms through objective vestibular function tests.
-These test the utilize analysis of eye movements and head movements as well as your vestibular system’s reactions to loud sounds.
+These test the utilise analysis of eye movements and head movements as well as your vestibular system’s reactions to loud sounds.

-Vestibular function tests can provide a clearer picture of the workings of your vestibular system located in the inner ear and are able to test the semicircular canals responsible for sensing head rotation as well as the gravity sensing organs, the utricle and saccule.
+Vestibular function tests can provide a clearer picture of the workings of your vestibular system located in the inner ear and are able to test the semicircular canals responsible for sensing head rotation as well as the gravity-sensing organs, the utricle and saccule.
 By testing these vestibular organs, we gain a clearer picture of the cause of your vertigo and we can then provide further recommendations for treatment options.

 We value you as individuals.
 Contact us on 1300 EAR PRO (1300 327 776) to see why our clients choose to trust us with their hearing needs.